juanmc2005/diart/README.md

 You can visualize the real-time speaker diarization of an audio stream with the built-in demo script.

-## To set up PortAudio on Google Colab Running on Python 3.7 (As of 10th MARCH 2022) :

-`!apt install libasound2-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg
-`

 ### Stream a recorded conversation

 ```shell